Emilia-Capital/fewer-tags/readme.txt

 Development:

-* Updated PHPCompatibility, added PHPStan,
+* Updated PHPCompatibility, added PHPStan and fixed all resulting issues.

 = 1.4.1 =